MarkBroerkens/CarND-PID-Control-Project/README.md

 - *The effect each of the P, I, D components of the steering PID controller of the steering.*
 The steering PID controller analyzes the cross track error (CTE) provided by the simulator and calculates the steering angle that tries to bring the car back to the center line (minimial magnitude of CTE).

 The P, or "proportional", component had the most directly observable effect on the car's behavior.
 It causes the car to steer proportionally (and opposite) to the car's distance from the lane center (which is the CTE) - if the car is far to the right it steers hard to the left, if it's slightly to the left it steers slightly to the right.
+Bigger values of P result in faster reactions of the steering angle with respect to the CTE.
+I had to use higher values for higher speed of the car.

 The D, or "differential", component counteracts the P component's tendency to overshoot the center line.
 A properly tuned D parameter will cause the car to approach the center line smoothly.
+Higher values of P also required higher values of D.

 The I, or "integral", component counteracts a bias in the CTE which prevents the P-D controller from reaching the center line.
 This bias can take several forms, such as a steering drift.